railwayapp/docs/src/docs/reference/support.md

 layout="intrinsic"
 width={534} height={278} quality={100} />

-The Railway team is building out functionality to natively conduct support operations within Slack connect channels.
-Connecting your Slack Account to your Railway Account allows the team to get insight into issues affecting your workloads.
+Connecting your Slack Account to your Railway Account allows the team to get insight into issues affecting your workloads without having to ask for additional information.
 [To link your Slack account to your Railway account, you can navigate to your Account settings page on Railway and follow the instructions provided.](https://railway.app/account)

-_Permissions_ - Railway only asks for permissions to link your Slack ID and your Workspace ID, we can't see any messages outside of the Slack Connect channel if you have one set up.
+_Permissions_ - Railway only asks for permissions to link your Slack ID and your Workspace ID, our integration only can see messages within the shared Slack Connect channel.

 ## How To Ask For Help